Skip to main content

 };

-If you squint, you can probably just about make out the mound shape in the center of the map in the numbers.
+If you squint at it, you can probably just about make out level features such as the border and mound shape in the center of the map in the numbers.

 const uint16_t* LevelCollisionArray; // Pointer to a const uint16_t array, not a const pointer to a uint16_t array.